danielc777888/neovim/cheatsheet.md

 - ctrl+r - redo

 ## exiting
+- q - quit (fails if there are unsaved changes)
+- q! - quit and discards unsaved changes
-- qw - save and Quit
+- qw - save and quit

 ## multiple files
 - :e - edit file in new buffer